International Student Application–F1 [pdf]

 - All applicants must be either a U.S. high school graduate or have attained the equivalent from a foreign secondary school and have achieved a "B" or 3.0 grade point average (on a 4.0 scale).
 You must also meet the placement recommendation for admission as referenced in the Country Index.

-- If you are transferring from a college or university in the United States you must have completed 15 semester units with a grade point average of 2.5 (on a 4.0 scale).
+- If you are transferring from a college or university in the United States you must have completed 12 semester units with a grade point average of 2.5 (on a 4.0 scale).
 In addition, you will be required to submit a Transfer Clearance Form included in your application materials.
-This form is to be completed by the Designated School Official (DSO) at your current institution certifying that you are in good standing.
+This form is to be completed by the Designated School Official (DSO) at your current institution, certifying that you are in good standing.

 Immigration Documents: To verify your present status, you must send a copy of your valid passport, valid visa, 1-94 form (front and back), and I-20 (pages 3 and 4).

 Financial Resources: You must provide evidence of sufficient financial support to pay for your tuition, books, supplies, and living expenses for one year.
 The estimated cost to attend Southwestern Community College is $25,685 per academic year (excluding summer).

-You will be required to submit a 300-to-500-word handwritten essay commenting on your background and educational objectives.
+You will be required to submit a 300-to-500-word personal statement commenting on your background and educational objectives.

 You will also need to complete an international student admissions application.
-Applications are accepted for the Fall semester no later than April 30th.
-Applications for the Spring must be received by October 1st.
+Application deadlines are posted at the top of this page.
 New international students are not admitted during the summer session.

 Notification of Acceptance